chpaxson/chpaxson.github.io/src/projects/lyra.md

 ## Overview

-I built this for my ME102B class at Berkeley in Spring 2024, with Angel Garnica, David Gonzalez, and Daniel Morales.
+I built this for my ME102B class at Berkeley in Spring 2024, with Angel Garnica, David Scott Gonzalez, and Daniel Morales.

 The arm has 1 planetary gear reduction and 5 cycloidal drives (3 distinct designs).
 It has a total reach of about 1 meter and a theoretical payload capacity of 5kg at full extension.